black x icon

 To replace the workers who won’t be joining you at the new facility, we suggest not hiring more full-time workers until you are absolutely certain that you need to.
 This is costly and with so many other uncertainties surrounding a move, this would be a short-term decision with potential long-term effects.

-Instead, you could enjoy the flexibility of an on-demand staffing or on-demand labor solution.
+Instead, you could enjoy the flexibility of an on-demand labor solution.
 With on-demand labor, you could meet your immediate need by bringing in workers long enough to help with the transition.
 Once you establish a connection with these workers through the platform, you can easily add them to your labor pool if you want them to work with you again in the future.
 Using on-demand labor would reduce the number of lost full-time employees you would have to replace and eliminate the need to ask your current employees for overtime.

 On-demand labor fits this situation perfectly, due to the lack of commitment required to find workers this way, and the fact that they want to work short-term.